Inspired by the past and making something for our future.

-Finally I went for it and cut out the shapes using a jigsaw and just guessing which scribbled lines to follow.
+Finally, I went for it and cut out the shapes using a jigsaw and just guessing which scribbled lines to follow.

-Since this will be outside along the sidewalk, I needed a weather proof finish.
+Since this will be outside along the sidewalk, I needed a weatherproof finish.
 I turned to my favorite.
 You can read about it here.

 My Disclaimer: This post has affiliate links.
-What that means is if you click on a product highlighted in gray, it will take to to a website where you may purchase the product.
+What that means is if you click on a product highlighted in gray, it will take to a website where you may purchase the product.
 If you purchase the product through the link, I receive a small portion.
 The product would be the same price if you when directly to the website or purchased through the link.

 I used the computer to print a flipped lettering of “welcome.”
 I made each letter slightly larger than the previous.
 Freezer paper in 8 1/2 by 11 inches makes the transfer of lettering easy.
-Then I hand printed red over the black ink.
+Then I hand painted red over the black ink.
 This would be cool on any sign so I’ve added a free download below ready to click and transfer.

 The download is printed on freezer paper.
-Then cut, position, and tape ink down onto sign.
+Then cut, position, and tape ink down onto the sign.
 Use a craft stick to rub the lettering in place.
 I used an inkjet printer with no problems, although I’ve heard some do not get results.
 I understand laser printers will work too.
 Of course, I using the transfer to help and sorta trace over with paint!

 Our welcome sign hanging next to the sidewalk.
-Notice our logo was painted on the middle of the bow.
+Notice our logo painted on the middle of the bow.